Skip to main content

 Technical Analysis

-CVE-2024-2097 is a remote code execution vulnerability identified in Hitachi Energy's MACH SCM Server version 4.0.
-The flaw arises from improper handling of LINQ queries sent by authenticated clients to the List control component of the SCM server.
-An attacker with low-level privileges can craft a malicious LINQ query that triggers arbitrary code execution on the server hosting the SCM application.
-Additionally, if the SCMArchivedEventViewerTool is installed on the same system, the attacker can execute arbitrary code there as well, expanding the attack surface.
-The vulnerability is classified under CWE-94 (Improper Control of Generation of Code), indicating that the system does not adequately validate or sanitize input that is used to generate code dynamically.
-The CVSS 3.1 score of 7.7 (high severity) reflects that the attack vector is network-based (AV:N), requires low attack complexity (AC:H), privileges (PR:L), but no user interaction (UI:N), and impacts confidentiality, integrity, and availability at a high level (C:H, I:H, A:H).
-No public exploits are known at this time, but the vulnerability's nature makes it a critical concern for environments where the MACH SCM Server is deployed, particularly in energy sector infrastructure where Hitachi Energy products are common.
-The vulnerability was published on March 27, 2024, and no patches were listed at the time of reporting, indicating the need for immediate attention from affected organizations.
+CVE-2024-2097 is a remote code execution (RCE) vulnerability identified in Hitachi Energy's MACH SCM Server version 4.0.
+The flaw arises from improper handling of LINQ queries submitted by authenticated clients to the List control component.
+An attacker with low-level privileges can craft a malicious LINQ query that triggers execution of arbitrary code on the SCM server.
+Additionally, if the SCMArchivedEventViewerTool is installed on the same system, the attacker can execute code there as well, potentially expanding the attack surface.
+The vulnerability is classified under CWE-94 (Improper Control of Generation of Code), indicating that user-supplied input is improperly sanitized or validated before being executed.
+The CVSS v3.1 base score is 7.5, reflecting high severity due to network attack vector (AV:N), requiring low privileges (PR:L), no user interaction (UI:N), and impacting confidentiality, integrity, and availability (C:H/I:H/A:H).
+No public exploits have been reported yet, but the vulnerability's nature makes it a critical concern for environments relying on MACH SCM Server for supply chain management or operational control.
+The lack of an official patch at the time of publication necessitates immediate risk mitigation and monitoring.

 Potential Impact